sravsimh/LocalLLM/README.md

 ## Note
 This project is still under developement, kindly raise issues if you run into anything.

 # LLM Benchmarking
-This project is to create a benchmark software to run on a loacal machine to benchmark the performance of a 3 LLM's  Llama 3.1 8B, Qwen 2.5, Gemma 2B and determine if it is beneficial to run locally or to infer over cloud.
+This Repository aims to create a software to run on a loacal machine to benchmark the performance of LLM's like Llama 3.1 8B, Qwen 2.5, Gemma 2B and determine if it is beneficial to run locally.

+This repository is using Ollama library for local LLM setup since it is user-friendly and easy to setup

+>**Note** this repository only tests 4 Bit Quantized models from Ollama libraby

 # System Requirements